A new ionisation network and radiation transport module in PLUTO: Acknowledgements

 \section{Acknowledgements}

 We thank Yuval Birnboim, Chi-Ho Chan, Yakov Faerman and Eli Livne for helpful discussions while preparing the code.
+We also thank the anonymous referee whose comments help us improve the quality of this paper.
 This work was supported by the Israeli Centers of Excellence (I-CORE) program (center no. 1829/12), the Israeli Science Foundation (ISF grant no. 2190/20), and by the German Science Foundation via DFG/DIP grant STE 1869/2-1 GE625/17-1 at Tel-Aviv University.
-We thank the Center for Computational Astrophysics (CCA) at the Flatiron Institute Simons Foundation for hospitality and for computational support via the Scientific Computing Core.
+We thank the Center for Computational Astrophysics (CCA) at the Flatiron Institute Simons Foundation for hospitality and computational support via the Scientific Computing Core.